Lymphoma: Classification

 According to the World Health Organization (WHO), lymphoma classification should reflect in which lymphocyte population the neoplasm arises.
 Thus, neoplasms that arise from precursor lymphoid cells are distinguished from those that arise from mature lymphoid cells.
 Most mature lymphoid neoplasms comprise the non-Hodgkin lymphomas.
-Historically, mature histiocytic and dendritic cell (HDC) neoplasms have been considered mature lymphoid neoplasms, since these often involve lymphoid tissue.
+Because of their common involvement with lymphoid tissue, mature histiocytic and dendritic cell (HDC) neoplasms were historically discussed alongside mature lymphoid neoplasms, even though they are distinct in cellular origin.

 Lymphoma can also spread to the central nervous system, often around the brain in the meninges, known as lymphomatous meningitis (LM).

 Hodgkin lymphoma

-Hodgkin lymphoma accounts for about 15% of lymphomas.
+Hodgkin lymphoma accounts for about 10% of lymphomas.
 It differs from other forms of lymphomas in its prognosis and several pathological characteristics.
 A division into Hodgkin and non-Hodgkin lymphomas is used in several of the older classification systems.
 A Hodgkin lymphoma is marked by the presence of a type of cell called the Reed–Sternberg cell.

 Non-Hodgkin lymphomas

-Non-Hodgkin lymphomas, which are defined as being all lymphomas except Hodgkin lymphoma, are more common than Hodgkin lymphoma.
+Non-Hodgkin lymphomas, which are defined as all lymphomas except Hodgkin lymphoma, are more common than Hodgkin lymphoma.
 A wide variety of lymphomas are in this class, and the causes, the types of cells involved, and the prognoses vary by type.
-The number of cases per year of non-Hodgkin lymphoma increases with age.
+The number of cases annually of non-Hodgkin lymphoma increases with age.
 It is further divided into several subtypes.